-Aptivate believes in the power of knowledge and communication to alleviate poverty, suffering and conflict, and in the right of every individual to inform and be informed.
+Aptivate is a UK based NGO that provides IT services for international development and other sectors that fit with our values.
+We believe in the power of knowledge and communication to alleviate poverty, suffering and conflict, and in the right of every individual to inform and be informed.

 We are dedicated to developing ICT services that facilitate communication for unconnected communities, empowering ordinary people across the developing world to improve their lives.

 How We Started

 Aptivate, formerly known as Aidworld, was first conceived in Nepal by two aid workers working with the United Nations High Commissioner for Refugees.
 They both had experience of the communications problems present in developing countries, and were trying to find a way of alleviating them.
 In collaboration with some technically minded friends, they founded Aidworld in 2002 with an initial focus on supporting the humanitarian aid sector.

 In 2006, Aidworld changed its name to Aptivate.
 Since then, we have expanded our sector focus to broadly cater towards providing support for international development initiatives.
 We work with other non-profits, charities, NGOs, facilitators and trainers, web / software developers as technical consultants.
 We also provide hosting services, on a wide range of projects.
 We are based in the UK, and work in-country where appropriate.

 Working between offices in Cambridge and Brighton, we work on both grant funded projects and direct partnerships with NGOs to help them to solve their IT challenges, particularly with low bandwidth, high data volume needs.